 Willow House is a non-profit organization that supports children, adolescents, families, schools, and communities when they are coping with the death of a loved one.
 We are recognized as a leader in the field of children's grief locally and nationally.
 Peer support group services are provided in four locations: Arlington Heights, Chicago, Libertyville, and Bannockburn.
-For 20 years, Willow House has provided direct services to hundreds of families each year.
-Thousands more have been served by community outreach programs that span the entire Chicago region, from the far south suburbs of Chicago to the Wisconsin border and beyond.
+For 25 years, Willow House has provided direct services to hundreds of families each year.
+Through donations, as well as corporate and foundation support, Willow House services are provided at no cost.
+We are a non-for-profit organization and any donations are greatly appreciated.

-Grief Support Services During COVID-19:
+Grief Support Services - Peer Support Groups